Glory Be Prayer

 God’s Glory in the Present Moment

 When the Glory Be says “is now,” it teaches that God’s Glory is not only past or future, but active in this very moment.
 The Holy Trinity is at work now in the Church’s prayer, in the sacraments, and in every grace that moves the heart toward faith, hope, and charity.
 God is not distant, watching from far away.
-He is present as Father, Son, and Holy Ghost in the quiet details of daily life, offering help and calling each person to conversion and trust.
+He is present as Father, Son, and Holy Spirit in the quiet details of daily life, offering help and calling each person to conversion and trust.
 Scripture speaks of this “now”: “Behold, now is the acceptable time; behold, now is the day of salvation”.
 To pray “is now” is to welcome God’s work today.

 Trust in God’s Faithfulness Through Trials